zNaLa/docs/docs/settings-doc12.md

 To change the default volume for when you summon Rythm to a voice channel, use the following command:<br/>
 `!settings defaultvolume 0-200`

-**Example**: If you wanted the volume to be 20 when someone summons Rythm, use `!settings defaultvolume 20`<br/>
+**Example**: If you wanted the volume to be 25 when someone summons Rythm, use `!settings defaultvolume 25`<br/>
 ![default volume example](/img/docs/settings/default-volume-example.png)

 ## DJ Only Playlists
 This setting allows you to control if only DJs can queue playlists, or if everyone can.

 :::caution
-Due to how Rythm counts DJ, if someone is alone with the bot, they are able to queue a playlist regardless of having a DJ role.
+Due to how Rythm counts DJ, if someone is alone with Rythm, they are able to queue a playlist regardless of having a DJ role.
 :::

 To enable or disable DJ only playlists, use the following command:<br/>